OWASP/owasp.github.io/_posts/2024-10-14-asvs-final-countdown.md

 The ASVS leaders and several other contributors will be meeting at the [OWASP Project Summit](https://owaspprojectsummit.org/) in November to pull together a release candidate of the updated requirements for ASVS 5.0.

-This will be a major release with a lot of changes to bring the ASVS up to date and make it more usable
+This will be a major release with a lot of changes to bring the ASVS up to date and make it more usable.
+See [here for more information on the guiding principles of the new release](https://github.com/OWASP/ASVS/wiki/Roadmap-to-version-5.0#key-objectives).

 Over the next couple of weeks, we will be announcing that certain chapters are ready for public review and we would welcome your input.